-Jesus prayed for the believers who would follow after him even 2,000 years later.
+John in his gospel chapter 17 verse 20 records a prayer that Jesus prayed for the believers who would follow after him.
+This prayer is wonderful because it is Jesus praying for those of us 2,000 years later who would follow him.
 It is an awesome idea to recognize that Jesus was thinking of me when he was in his earthly ministry.
-In the prayer recorded in John 17 for the disciples Jesus wraps up that prayer by turning his attention to the future followers.
+Jesus wraps up that prayer by turning his attention to the future followers.
 A future where there would be a mass community of believers and followers all over the earth.

 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 John 17:20-21 ESV

 Jesus in this prayer is concerned for the unity of the church.
 Unity is a hallmark of God’s character.
-Jesus notes how he and the Father are one.
+Jesus notes in John 17:20 how he and the Father are one.
 Jesus is in perfect unity with God and because of that every word and action from Jesus is perfectly what God wants.
-In the same way Jesus wants the church to be in unity, he wants me to be in unity with him.
+In the same way Jesus wants the church to be in unity.
+He wants me to be in unity with him.
 If I am in unity with Jesus then I am also in unity with others that are in unity with Jesus.

 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Philippians 2:3 ESV

 There is no place for selfishness with God.
-He is the source of everything and any desire or ambition that that elevates self or wants to defend self is not connected to him.
+John 17:20 is Jesus calling for unity in him.
+He is the source of everything.
+Any desire or ambition that that elevates self or wants to defend self is not connected to him.
 Jesus provided many examples of this dynamic, but one I like best is from Matthew and I wrote on this in more detail here: Two Miles of Hate

 And if anyone forces you to go one mile, go with him two miles.
 Matthew 5:41 ESV